Monthly Tech-Tip from Tony Hansen SignUp

 IWCT - 300F:Ice Water Crazing Test

-This procedure is an alternative to the Boiling Water:Ice Water fit test for crazing (but not shivering), it stresses the glaze-body fit more by heating the sample to 300F and then plunging it into ice water.
+This procedure is an alternative to the BWIW test (Boiling Water:Ice Water) for crazing (but not shivering), it stresses the glaze-body fit more by heating the sample to 300F before plunging it into ice water.
 Here are some details:

 -Do not subject the same specimen to successive shock cycles, use a different one each time.